 but I've got plenty more favorites to share with you and I'm really excited about these books.

-I think we celebrate Christmas this year with a bit of extra cheer from these best cozy Christmas books, I find so much comfort and joy and festive spirit
+I think we celebrate Christmas this year with a bit of extra cheer from these cozy Christmas books, I find so much comfort and joy and festive spirit

 so I hope you do too.
 I hope you enjoy my recommendations but I've got a great big pile to get through so let's get going.

-first of all, I wanted to share this gem of a book that my mum first read to me when I was little but it's still a firm favorite with both of us that's the 13 days of Christmas by Jenny Overton it's beautifully illustrated by Shirley Hughes as well which makes it extra special
+first of all, I wanted to share this gem of a book that my mum first read to me when I was little but it's still a firm favorite with both of us that's The 13 Days of Christmas by Jenny Overton it's beautifully illustrated by Shirley Hughes as well which makes it extra special

-because I love her illustrations this is a charming and very funny story about the imagined events behind the carol of the 12 days of Christmas.
+because I love her illustrations this is a charming and very funny story about the imagined events behind the Carol of the 12 Days of Christmas.

 it's about a family who is rather fed up with their older sister who can't cook at all and they wish that she would just marry and get off their hands now there is a young man who wants to marry her but he isn't considered romantic enough doesn't quite meet her high standards